-To many IT professionals, tape media and tape libraries seems like an ancient technology used by the “old” IT guys.
-The reality is tape as a technology can bring significant value to the organization.
+To many IT professionals, tape media and tape libraries seem like an ancient technology used by the “old” IT guys.
+The reality is tape as a technology can be of significant value to the organization.
 Almost every data center is experiencing explosive data growth and tape can stem the tide.
 In addition, tape provides the ultimate protection from cyber-attacks.
 Before we explore the value of tape to a modern data center though let’s address a few persistent myths about tape.
 The most common tape myths are that tape is unreliable, provides slow data access and is difficult to operate.
 Let’s examine each of these myths one by one.

 Myth 1: Tape Isn’t Reliable

 Some people, maybe even you, have said that tape reliability is questionable.
 You might be surprised to learn that tape is actually more reliable than all other media formats, and its reliability increases when it’s implemented in the correct way.